esecules/splitwise-csv/README.md

 It will ask you a few questions to determine which columns have the date, amount and description, etc. You can save the answers for future use.
 Then you go through each transaction one by one marking them to be split (or not).
 Finally it uploads them to your splitwise.
 ###Normal Usage
-`python groupsplit.py <transactions csv> <splitwise group name>` It will skip right to going through your transactions one by one, so long as you have agreed to it remembering your csv layout
+`python groupsplit.py <transactions csv> <splitwise group name>` It will skip right to going through your transactions one by one, so long as you have agreed to it remembering your csv layout.
+It will also remember the last transaction you considered and start from the one which follows it.
 ##Resetting
 Just delete any or all of the .pkl (pickeled) files.
 If you start to use a new csv layout you have to delete the csv_settings.pkl file